-The City of Ankeny, incorporated in 1903, is the state's sixth largest city, located just north of Des Moines, Iowa's state capital.
-Based on the 2022 U.S. Census Bureau estimates, Ankeny has grown to a population of 72,222.
-Between April 1, 2021 and April 1, 2022, Ankeny added an estimated 1,935 residents, an average of 5 people per day; a 2.8% increase.
+The City of Ankeny, incorporated in 1903, is located just north of Des Moines, Iowa's state capital.
+Based on the 2023 U.S. Census Bureau estimates, Ankeny has grown to a population of 74,458, the sixth largest in the state of Iowa.
+Between April 1, 2022 and April 1, 2023, Ankeny added 2,236 residents, an average of 6 people per day; a 3.1% increase.

 Public education is provided by the Ankeny Community School District, North Polk Community School District and Saydel Community School District.
-With a 2022-2023 state-certified enrollment of 12,671 students, the Ankeny Community School District is the 7th largest district in the state and one of the fastest-growing for more than a decade.
-They enjoy a 95.70% graduation rate.
+With a 2023-2024 state-certified enrollment of 12,637 students, the Ankeny Community School District is the 7th largest district in the state and one of the fastest-growing for more than a decade.
+They enjoy a 94.3% graduation rate.
 Private education is provided by the Ankeny Christian Academy and St. Luke the Evangelist Catholic School.